Railroad-Wrecker/DoorOS/README.md

 - Luong Nguyen

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details